- 1. The Requirement

-3.12.8 The project manager shall require the software supplier(s) to provide insight into software development and test activities; at a minimum, the software supplier(s) will be required to allow the project manager or designate to:
+3.1.8 The project manager shall require the software developer(s) to periodically report status and provide insight into software development and test activities; at a minimum, the software developer(s) will be required to allow the project manager and software assurance personnel to:

-e.
-Participate in software reviews and systems and software technical interchange meetings.
+- Participate in software reviews and technical interchange meetings.

 NPR 7150.2, NASA Software Engineering Requirements, does not include any notes for this requirement.